Kurento/kurento/source/mastering/kurento_protocol.rst

 Successful Response messages
 ----------------------------

-When an *RPC call* is made the server replies with a *Response message*.
-In the case of a successful response, the *Response message* will contain the following members:
+When an *RPC call* is made the server replies with a *response* message.
+In the case of a successful response, the *response* message will contain the following members:

 -  **jsonrpc**: a string specifying the version of the JSON-RPC protocol.
 It must be exactly "2.0".
--  **id**: this member is mandatory and it must match the value of the *id* member in the *Request message*.
+-  **id**: this member is mandatory and it must match the value of the *id* member in the *request* message.
 -  **result**: its value is determined by the method invoked on the server.
    In case the connection is rejected, it's returned an message with a *rejected* attribute containing an message with a *code* and *message*